|

-A native of Orangeburg and a graduate
+A native of Orangeburg and a graduate of the University of South

-of the University of South Carolina.
-She began her career as an artist at
+Carolina.
+She began her career

 Clemson University’s Media Center and then taught elementary school in Oconee